snapmortgage/front-end/index.md

 ---
 layout: home
 header:
-  title: Your Favorite Source of Free Bootstrap Themes
+  title: Your Favourite Mortgage Online Marketplace to get the Best Rate For Your Home Loan
   text: >
     Start Bootstrap can help you build better websites using the Bootstrap framework!
 Just download a theme and start customizing, no strings attached!